 Should you include or omit a career objective?

 Fewer and fewer job seekers are including a career objective on their resumes.
 The trend to omit the career objective stems from recent research that shows you have a better chance to be interviewed if you write your resume to help an employer fill her open position (which is what she wants), not to tell the employer what you want.
 However, many job seekers still include it along with a professional summary, especially if they are new to the workforce.
+Note that whether or not employers expect to see a career objective on your resume is partly dependent on your field.
+In some fields, like education, job applicants are still expected to include an objective.

 Should you use a summary or profile?